 Section 1.
 Authority and Responsibility.
 The affairs of the Chapter shall be managed by the Chapter Board of Directors, which shall have supervision, control, and direction of the affairs of the Chapter; shall determine the policies or changes therein within the limits of these bylaws; and shall actively promote its purposes and have discretion in the disbursement of its funds.
 The Chapter Board of Directors may adopt such rules and regulations for the conduct of its business as shall be deemed advisable and may, in the execution of the powers granted, appoint such agents as it may consider necessary.

 Section 2.
 Composition.
-The Chapter Board of Directors shall be comprised of the President, Vice President, Secretary, Treasurer, Immediate Past President and two (2) Membersat-Large (each a “Director”).
+The Chapter Board of Directors shall be comprised of the President, Vice President, Secretary, Treasurer, Immediate Past President and two (2) Members-at-Large (each a “Director”).

 Section 3.
 Qualifications.
 Directors must be CPCU Members in good standing in both the Society and the Chapter.